JanCoe/dotfiles/README.md

 Install packages from package manager or directly if not up to date.

-The following are Rust packages which could be installed using cargo: nushell ruff starship uutils
+The following are Rust packages which could be installed using cargo if not in the package manager: nu (nushell) ruff starship uutils